Graduate Academic Policies and Procedures

-Each graduate student must demonstrate, in an independently written format, the ability to write English correctly and effectively to explain, defend or argue discipline-specific issues.
+Each graduate student must demonstrate, in an independently written format, the ability to write English correctly and effectively to explain, defend, or argue discipline-specific issues.
 The written English proficiency policy (#S16–014) requires two distinct levels of assessment: Level I (admission) and Level II (degree requirement).
-The Level I requirement must be met prior to admission, or no later than the first semester of enrollment.
+The Level I requirement must be met prior to admission, or no later than the first year of enrollment.
 Typical Level I written requirements may include a 4.0/6.0 or above on the Analytic Writing Assessment of the GRE or the GMAT, a score of at least 4.5/6.0 on the essay test of the paper-based [PBT] TOEFL, a minimum score of 24/30 on the Writing section iBT TOEFL, a score of at least 6.5/9.0 on the IELTS writing test, a department placement exam, writing samples, or creative works portfolio as determined by the department.
 Level I written English proficiency requirements are set by the academic department.
-Students who do not meet the Level I English Proficiency requirement at the time of admission may be conditionally admitted by the academic department with clear expectations that the student will meet the Level I English Proficiency requirement during the first semester of attendance.
+Students who do not meet the Level I English Proficiency requirement at the time of admission may be conditionally admitted by the academic department with clear expectations that the student will meet the Level I English Proficiency requirement during the first year of attendance.

 The plan of study that must be completed prior to award of the degree is documented on the Advancement to Candidacy (ATC) form.
 The form must be submitted to the Division of Graduate Studies after completion of 18 units toward the degree and no later than the semester prior to starting any preliminary research and before enrolling in the Culminating Experience course.
 The Advancement to Candidacy (ATC) form must be approved by the graduate major advisor and the graduate coordinator/chair of the student’s department or program.
 The form is submitted to the dean of the Division of Graduate Studies for evaluation and approval.
 Upon approval of the ATC, the student is advanced to candidacy and classified status.
 Students who have submitted their ATC forms can check on their Advancement to Candidacy status by accessing the Student Center from SF State Gateway at the SF State login page.

-Any change in the ATC requires that the student submit to the Division of Graduate Studies office a Petition for ATC Course Substitution, including all required signatures.
+Any change in the ATC requires that the student submit to the Division of Graduate Studies a Petition for ATC Course Substitution, including all required original ink signatures.
 Required core courses listed in the Bulletin for a degree must be regularly offered.
-In the rare cases this is not possible because of budgetary issues or curricular changes, file the Waiver for Graduate Program Regulation Form.
+In the rare cases this is not possible because of University budgetary issues or curricular changes, file the Waiver for Graduate Program Regulation Form.
 An 899 Independent Study course may not be substituted for a core or required course for the degree.
-An ATC core course substitution must be approved prior to enrolling in substituting course.
+An ATC core course substitution must be approved prior to enrolling in a substituting course.

 The following minimum standards apply to all Advancement to Candidacy (ATC) forms.

-Units Included on ATC must include:
+Units on ATC must include:

-- A minimum of 30 semester units or more as required for the degree.
+- A minimum of 30-semester units or more as required for the degree.
 No degree will be awarded where the minimum number of units specified for the degree has not been completed.

 - Seventy Percent (70%) of the units must be from graduate-level courses: